 Acclaimed filmmaker Kasimir Burgess sets out to create a biopic about his father, Greg Burgess, one of Australia’s most influential and celebrated architects and recipient of the Australian Institute of Architects Gold Medal.
 Renowned for his luminous, community-driven buildings shaped by environmental sensitivity, Indigenous collaboration and spiritual geometry, Greg’s work redefined the relationship between architecture, landscape and spirit in Australia.
-But as filming progresses, Greg begins experiencing episodes of Transient Global Amnesia — sudden lapses that leave him untethered, his once-vivid memories dissolving into confusion — and the film itself begins to shift.
-What starts as a portrait of legacy becomes an intimate meditation on memory, authorship and loss, as father and son question whether to continue documenting a mind in retreat.
-When Greg expresses a desire to return to his buildings, they embark on a pilgrimage through nine of his most significant works — from the Brambuk Living Cultural Centre in Gariwerd to the Uluru–Kata Tjuṯa Cultural Centre and, finally, to the modest house in Box Hill where Greg was born.
-As his memory falters, the buildings seem to hold what he no longer can — fragments of friendship, grief, devotion and love — while archival footage of childhood and of Greg nursing Kasimir’s mother through her final illness reveals that his most profound architecture may not be made of timber or stone, but of care.
-In tracing the fragile architecture of his father’s mind, Kasimir searches for continuity — and for what can endure when memory does not.
+But as filming progresses, Greg begins experiencing occasional episodes of Transient Global Amnesia, prompting father and son to reflect more deeply on memory, legacy and the passing of time.
+What begins as a portrait of an extraordinary career gradually evolves into a more intimate meditation on memory, family and the stories we carry.
+When Greg expresses a desire to revisit his buildings, they embark on a pilgrimage through nine of his most significant works — from the Brambuk Living Cultural Centre in Gariwerd to the Uluru–Kata Tjuṯa Cultural Centre and, finally, to the modest house in Box Hill where Greg was born.
+As Greg’s story unfolds, the buildings seem to hold fragments of friendship, grief, devotion and love, while archival footage of childhood and of Greg nursing Kasimir’s mother through her final illness reveals that his most profound architecture may not be made of timber or stone, but of care.
+In tracing the emotional landscape of his father’s life, Kasimir searches for continuity — and for what endures through family, place and the stories we choose to pass on.

 Originally trained as a sculptor, Kasimir Burgess is an award-winning Australian filmmaker whose work spans drama and documentary, marked by a poetic visual style and intimate engagement with landscape and character.